Fiston-pro/AWS-summary/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

+Amazon Aurora is a relational database management system (RDBMS) built for the cloud with full MySQL and PostgreSQL compatibility.

 Multi-factor authentication (MFA) in AWS is a simple best practice that adds an extra layer of protection on top of your user name and password.

 Amazon Relational Database Service(RDS) is a distributed relational database service by Amazon Web Services.

+Amazon Cognito is a simple user identity service that helps you securely manage and synchronize app data for your users across their mobile devices.

 AWS Elastic Block Store (EBS) is storage used by the EC2 to store persistent data.

+WS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or for users that you authenticate

 Amazon Elastic Container Service (ECS) is a container management service that supports Docker containers and allows you to run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.